In this Article

 [edit] Introduction

 Borneo is the third largest island in the world and is located at the centre of Maritime Southeast Asia.
-Administratively, the island of Borneo is divided into three separate countries: Indonesia (Kalimantan, population 12,000,000), Malaysia (Sarawak and Sabah, pop.
-6,000,000) and Brunei (pop.
-590,000).
+Administratively, the island of Borneo is divided into three separate countries: Indonesia (Kalimantan, population 12,000,000), Malaysia (Sarawak and Sabah, population 6,000,000) and Brunei (population 590,000).
 Indonesians refer to the island as "Kalimantan".
 However, for people outside of Indonesia, Kalimantan refers to the Indonesian part of the island of Borneo.
 Malaysia's region of Borneo is called East Malaysia or Malaysian Borneo.
 The independent nation of Brunei occupies the remainder of the island.
 Brunei is the wealthiest nation on the island of Borneo.

 [edit] Sights and Activities